 A bill legalizing same-sex marriage was passed in 2012 and signed by the governor, with an enactment date of Jan.
 1, 2013.
-But the law was put to a referendum on the 2012 general election ballot, passing with the support of more than 52 percent of Maryland voters.
+But the law was put to a referendum on the 2012, known as Question 6 on the general election ballot, passing with the support of more than 52 percent of Maryland voters.

 Massachusetts became the first state to issue marriage licenses to same-sex couples beginning in 2004.
 The Supreme Court ruled in Goodrich v.
 Department of Public Heath that the state could not deny civil marriage to two members of the same sex who wished to marry, and that the same laws and procedures that govern traditional marriage also apply to same-sex marriage.

-The Minnesota gay-marriage bill reframes all marriages as "civil marriages," removes gender from the state's definition of eligible partners to a marriage, and will allow marriages to begin August 1, 2013.
+The Minnesota gay-marriage bill reframes all marriages as "civil marriages," removing gender from the state's definition of eligible partners to a marriage, and will allowing marriages on August 1, 2013.
 The Minnesota House voted 75-59 in favor of same-sex marriage on May 9, 2013, the state Senate voted 37-30 in favor of same-sex marriage on May 13, 2013, and Governor Mark Dayton signed the bill on May 14, 2013.

 New Hampshire legalized same-sex marriage after Governor John Lynch became only the second Governor to sign a bill (HB 73) that allowed same-sex unions.
 The new law extending marriage rights to gay and lesbian couples took effect on January 1, 2010.